-- First, the show starts out with The Blues Brothers performing Soul Man ending with Garrett Morris announcing, "Live from New York..."
+First, the show starts out with The Blues Brothers performing Soul Man ending with Garrett Morris announcing, "Live from New York..."

-- The Blues Brothers return to perform two songs back to back.
+The Blues Brothers return to perform two songs back to back.
 They start with Got Everything I Need, Almost followed by B' Movie Boxcar Blues.

-- Mr. Bill then goes fishing in the quickest sketch of the night.
+Mr. Bill then goes fishing in the quickest sketch of the night.

-- Bad Red Chinese Ballet is just like all the other sketches in the Bad line of sketches only this time we don't get the title of the play but the performance is horribly entertaining.
+Bad Red Chinese Ballet is just like all the other sketches in the Bad line of sketches only this time we don't get the title of the play, but the performance is horribly entertaining.

-- The short film this week is home video footage of an old couple as they visit Rome.
-The lady in the video does some pretty funny voice over work but it feels like a real but boring vacation video.
-That is until the twist where the husband dies and the woman instantly married the waiter and went on with the rest of the vacation.
+The short film this week is home video footage of an old couple as they visit Rome.
+The lady in the video does some pretty funny voice-over work, but it feels like a real but boring vacation video.
+That is until the twist where the husband dies, and the woman instantly married the waiter and went on with the rest of the vacation.

-- Finally, Carrie Fisher thanks the audience and say her goodnights.
+Finally, Carrie Fisher thanks the audience and say her goodnights.

 I really wish I had better things to say about this episode being hosted by the closest thing I have to royalty but unfortunately mediocre is still mediocre and these are the moments that stood out to me.
-First, even though the opening monolog sketch was long and convoluted there was still an interesting moment when the camera accidentally catches the crazy green screen setup to teleport Fisher as Leia into the Back To The Beach Scene.
+First, even though the opening monolog sketch was long and convoluted, there was still an exciting moment when the camera accidentally catches the crazy green screen set up to teleport Fisher as Leia into the Back To The Beach Scene.
 Next, I liked the loud family because I'm from an excitable family where anyone of us can sound like we're yelling when we are just trying to share our stories.
 Finally, I'm a fan of every time I see Father Guido Sarducci, though, it's a bad sign when he makes the top three list for a simple but funny news segment.